getaclue/getaclue.github.io/_posts/2018-03-24-improving-ios-performance-with-xcode-and-instruments-for-dummies.markdown

 Now you use your app!
 What Instruments, or should I say Time Profiler, does in the background is it samples your environment...
 Time Profiler *records* what it sees your app is doing during a specific time interval.
 Makes sense?

-And if you have ever used any time of software that has a timeline, then you are already familiar with the concept.
+And if you have ever used software that has some kind of manipulation of a timeline, then you will be just fine.

 So this is a *snapshot* of how your app behaves, or its environment:
 ![Time Profiler Sample in Xcode](https://d.pr/i/GPnnjB+)

-and it gets recorded over time:
+time profiler records many such samples at a regular interval over time:
 ![Time Profiler time line in Xcode](https://d.pr/i/cEMzNa+)

-until you press the stop button:
+until you press the stop button ofcourse:
 ![Time Profiler from start to stop in Xcode](https://d.pr/i/A5InKH+)

 ## Now what? 🤔
-Now you get to play a detective 🕵️‍ ... for real... how cool is that?
+Now you get to take off your developer hat 🎩 and play a detective 🕵️‍ ... for real... how cool is that?

-Since we are working with a Timing Profiler, we are interesting in timing.
-You can open up the tree that the tool made for you and go exploring.
-See which areas or which methods take a long time.
-Simply click and dive in:
+Since we are exploring the Timing Profiler, we are interesting in timing.
+You can open up (expand) the tree, that Xcode conveniently made for you, and go exploring 🗺.
+See which areas or which methods in your code take a long time.
+It very simple.
+Just click expand ⏬ and dive 🏊‍ in:
 ![Start exploring Time Profiler in Xcode](https://d.pr/i/KohUC7+)

 ## Don't know where to start?
 Try this: